-The system can be armed by pressing the key, and disarmed by pressing the F key on the Keyfob.
-Zones programmed as Exit/Entry Follower Zones can be bypassed when the keys on the Keyfob have been programmed for Interior [81-82].
-Zones programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/ Entry Zones when the A or keys on the Keyfob have been programmed for Full Set [81-82].
-To arm the system with all zones protected, press the key.
-Press and hold the figure or key for 1.5s to fully set the system (The LED on the Keyfob indicates the Keyfob is tranmitting the signal).
-Program Keyfob/ Keyswitch Chirp [23-4] for an audible indication of system arming and disarming.
+The system can be armed by pressing the key, and disarmed by pressing the key on the Keyfob.
+Zones programmed as Exit/Entry Follower Zones can be bypassed when the keyfob have been programmed for Interior [81-84].
+Zones programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the keyfob have been programmed for Full Set [81-

+84].
+To arm the system with all zones protected, press the wey.
+Press and hold the form or key for 1.5s to fully set the system (the LED on the Keyfob indicates the Keyfob has transmitted the signal).
+Program Keyfob/Keyswitch Chirp [23-4] for an audible indication of system arming and disarming.